ipodao/alldoc/Lua/ProgrammingInLua/pinlua.md

     print((foo2())) --> a
 ```

 Beware that a return statement does not need parentheses around the returned value; any pair of parentheses placed there counts as an extra pair.
-Therefore, a statement like `return(f(x))` always returns one single value, no matter how many values f returns.
+Therefore, a statement like `return(f(x))` always returns one single value, no matter how many values `f` returns.
 Sometimes this is what you want, sometimes not.

 A special function with multiple returns is `table.unpack`.
-It receives an array and returns as results all elements from the array, starting from index 1:
+It receives an array and returns as results all elements from the array, starting from index `1`:

 ```lua
 	print(table.unpack{10,20,30}) --> 10 20 30